History of Burnley F.C.: Football League founder members (1888–1912)

 On 1 September 1890, the first penalty kick in history was possibly taken at Turf Moor during a friendly match between Burnley and Darwen.
 The away side were awarded the penalty by the referee but it was saved by Burnley goalkeeper Archibald Kaye, who helped his team record a 3–2 win.
 (Note: In June 1890, the International Football Association Board added the penalty kick to the Laws of the Game, although penalty kicks were not officially adopted until the beginning of the 1891–92 season.)
 In 1891–92, Burnley recorded the largest league victory in their history with a 9–0 win over Darwen.
-The team finished the season in the top half of the table, placing 7th out of 14 teams.
-During the off-season in 1894, Burnley appointed a team manager for the first time.
+The team finished the season in the top half of the table for the first time, placing 7th out of 14 teams.
+After finishing 6th in 1892–93 and 5th in 1893–94, Burnley appointed a team manager for the first time during the off-season in 1894.
 Previously, the team had been selected by the board of directors or a committee whose secretary held powers equivalent to those of a modern manager.
 The club appointed Burnley-born Harry Bradshaw, who had been involved with Burnley since its foundation and had served as a committee member since 1887.
-Bradshaw's first season ended with the departure of his captain, Burnley native Jimmy Crabtree, who joined Aston Villa.
+Bradshaw finished his first season with a mid-table finish, although he lost his captain, Burnley native Jimmy Crabtree, who transferred to Aston Villa.
 A utility player, Crabtree had featured for Burnley in every position, from goalkeeper to centre-forward.
 The Northern Whig wrote after his death in 1908 that he was "considered by many good judges of the game to be the greatest association football player of all time".
 This view was later echoed by both Charles Clegg and Howard Spencer in the 1930s.